 Hosting an NCL workshop

-If you are interested in hosting an NCL workshop at your site, please read everything on this page, and then email the required information.
+If you are interested in hosting an NCL workshop at your site, please look over this page and then fill out this request form.

 - General workshop information